-On our Full Pint Tours you will receive exactly that!
-We buy your first pint.
+On our Atlanta Brewery Tour you will receive a full pint at each stop!
 Then more drinks are available for sale between $2-$8 each.
 We do this to allow you to make your own tour.
 Don't want a stout?
 Love one brewery more than another?
 Its up to you!

 How long does the tour last?

 We do our best to keep our public tours at around 4.5 hours total.
 We are a driving tour, so there could be some unexpected traffic delays.
 If it looks like we are running late, we will advise our guests asap if accommodations need to be made.